cnabio/cnab-spec/103-bundle-runtime.md

 A bundle MUST exit with an error if the action is executed, but fails to run to completion.
 A CNAB runtime MUST issue an error if a bundle issues an error.
 And an error MUST NOT be issued if one of the three built-in actions is requested, but not present in the bundle.
 Errors are reserved for cases where something has gone wrong.

-## Overriding Parameter Values
+## Setting Parameter Values

 A CNAB `bundle.json` file MAY specify zero or more parameters whose values MAY be specified by a user.

-As specified, values MAY be passed into the container as environment variables.
-If the environment variable name is specified in the `destination`, that name will be used:
+If the `destination` field contains a key named `env`, values MUST be passed into the container as environment variables, where the value of the `env` field is the name of the environment variable.

 ```json
 "parameters": {